erodm09/PaylocityTask/PaylocityBugChallenge.md

 ## Steps To Reproduce

-1. Go to the following Login website link
-2.On the upper left corner click on the Paylocity Benefits Dashboard message link.
+1. Go to the following website link to Login at https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login 2.On the upper left corner click on the Paylocity Benefits Dashboard message link.
 3. Note that no login credentials are required to access the dashboard.
 Observe that the form to add dependents is accessible and can be interacted with.